kssfilo/partpipe/README.md

 ## Change Log

+- 1.0.x:breaking change! @ and = are swapped on command line/adds -w option/rewriting documents/mitting ; on inline/new separator/-C mode/new debug line/multipule input mode
 - 0.4.x:changes tag format to @PARTPIPE@TAG (@PARTPIPE@=TAG is also ok)
 - 0.4.x:replace with text by command line (TAG@Text)
 - 0.4.x:remove tag content by command line (TAG@)